Dimitris-Tzilopoylos/easy-postgresql/Readme.md

   relations = {
     role: new Relation({
+      schema: "public", // refers to the schema of the referenced table.
+In this example it is "roles"
       from_table: "users",
       from_column: "role_id",
       to_table: "roles",
       to_column: "id",
+      alias: "role",
-      alias: "object", // object or array
+      type: "object", // object or array
     }),
   };
 }